testing-cs/CodeS/README.md

 # CodeS-distribution-shift-benchmark-datasets

+This project is for the paper ``CodeS: A Distribution Shift Benchmark Dataset for Source Code Learning``.
+## Datasets and Models

 All the datasets and models can be downloaded at [figshare](https://figshare.com/s/16e923c6d4d94e3559ba).

 **Datasets: Python75.zip, Java250.zip, Python800.zip**

-Three collections of datasets: Python75, Java250-S, Python800-S. Each collection has the same structure of directories.
-For example:
+Each collection of dataset has the same structure of directories.
+Take Python75.zip as an example:
-Python75.zip:

     ├── raw                           # Raw data files scrapped from the online resources.
     │   ├── [task_name]               # Code files in each task
-    │   │   └──  [submission_id].py   # Source code file with the submission id.
+    │   │   └──  [submission_id].py   # Source code file (*.py) with the submission id.
     │   ├── csv                       # Data descriptions
     │   │   └──  [task_name].csv      # The description (e.g., Submission_id, Task_name, User) of each code file for this task
     ├── task                          # Datasets with the task distribution shift